Isaac Sacca: Early life and education

 Rabbi Sacca was born in Buenos Aires into a Jewish family from Aleppo and Eastern Europe.
 He studied at Yesod Hadat, a community in Buenos Aires that keeps Aleppo's Jewish traditions.
 There, he became a distinguished student of Chacham Yitzhak Chehebar, the Chief Rabbi of Argentina.

 From 1981 to 1984, Rabbi Isaac Sacca studied at Porat Yosef Yeshiva, located in the Old City of Jerusalem.
 From 1985 to 1989, he studied at Yechave Daat Beit Midrash -within the first group of students it has ever had- directed by Rabbi Ovadia Yosef, who afterwards granted him rabbinical ordination.
 Rabbi Sacca is considered one of Rabbi Ovadia Yosef's closest students.

 Rabbinical career

 From 1989 to 1997, he led the youth department at Yesod Hadat and taught at Beth David Yeshiva within the same community.

 In 1996, he founded Menora Organization, with the aim of strengthening the Jewish identity and spreading religious values among the Argentinian Jewish youth.

 Since 1997, Rabbi Sacca has been the Sephardi Chief Rabbi in Buenos Aires.

+In 2019, he started and promoted a joint university program with the University of Palermo (Buenos Aires), catered for Orthodox Jews, unique in Latin America, Menora-UP.
+Since then, more than 140 Jewish students studied on this program, on at least four different careers.